ELF-Lab/OjibweLexicon/README.md

 # OjibweLexicon

-This repository houses public-facing lexical items for the OjibweMorph FST, including processed versions of the OPD data.
+This repository houses public-facing lexical items for the OjibweMorph FST, including processed versions of the Ojibwe People's Dictionary website data.